Dakasha26/Vk_Walls_Cleaner/README.md

 # Vk_Walls_Cleaner
-Python-script, which make your vk-wall clean.
+Python-script for fast cleaning your VK-wall.